What is the aircraft black box? Information you need to know about Black Box…

 Whereas magnetic tape recorders can measure only about 100 different parameters, There solid state recorders can measure up to 700 or more such parameters depending on the size of the aircraft.
 The information received from the sensors first goes to the flight data acquisition unit (FDAU), which is placed in the front of the aircraft.
 FDAU then sends this information to the black box.
 Hence FDAU is called the middle manager.

 Why is the name of the black box “black” box?

-Although the color of the black box is bright orange, there are several opinions as to why it is called a “black” box.
-Earlier the color of these recorders was black; So many say that this is the origin of the name.
-Others say that after an accident, its color turns black after an accident, so it is called by this name.
+Although the colour of the black box is bright orange, there are several opinions as to why it is called a “black” box.
+Earlier the colour of these recorders was black; So many say that this is the origin of the name.
+Others say that after an accident, its colour turns black after an accident, so it is called by this name.
 Many people say that accidents and deaths are given this name keeping in mind the bad things.
 Whatever the reason for the name, its function is the same.
 Holding on to the last moments.
-And finding it is crucial to retrieving these last moments of information.
+And finding it is crucial to retrieve these last moments of information.

 In addition to painting the aircraft black box a bright orange colour, several other techniques were added to ensure that it would be found after the accident.
 Just as reflective material is attached to roadsigns on vehicles or highways, the tape is attached to black boxes.
 The most important thing that is installed is the underwater locator beacon.
 The white cylinder-shaped thing written L3 communications are the underwater locator beacon.
 It also serves as a handle for the ease of carrying the black box.